CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 <details>
   <summary>Is single sign-on (SSO) supported?</summary>

-CodeTogether 4.0 introduced [single sign-on (SSO) integration](/on-premises/sso/sso.md) for on-premises installations.
+CodeTogether Live 4.0 introduced [single sign-on (SSO) integration](/on-premises/sso/sso.md) for on-premises installations.
 If the SSO provider supports the OpenID Connect protocol for sign on, on-premises installations can allow CodeTogether access to users only if they’ve been authorized by the provider.
-The OIDC protocol ensures CodeTogether works with providers like Okta, Azure AD, Microsoft AD FS, Auth0, Oracle and Keycloak.
+The OIDC protocol ensures CodeTogether Live works with providers like Okta, Azure AD, Microsoft AD FS, Auth0, Oracle and Keycloak.

 </details>